mtuanp/coffee-setting-predictor/README.md

 # coffee-grinder-predictor

 This project is a small educational project for predicting my espresso setting by deep learning.
+It uses a simple feedforward neural network with two hidden layers.

 ## My espresso setup